davepinch/pinchy.cc/content/about/hi-my-name-is-dave-pinch.md

 ---
 title: "Hi, my name is Dave Pinch"
-next: "This is my *commonplace book*."
+next: "I live in the Pacific Northwest."
 tags:
   - about me
 ---